A Community Impaired Driving Campaign

 Request received.

-Thanks — we'll be in touch with toolkit access and a short onboarding.
+Thanks.
+We'll be in touch with toolkit access and a short onboarding.
 If anything's urgent, reach the campaign lead on the Get in Touch page.

 Outcomes

-We'll report what happens — all of it
+We'll report what happens.
+All of it

 How Many More? set its targets before it launched, not after.
 Results will be published openly at three milestones across the campaign.
 This is what we're measuring and holding ourselves to.